Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 ## 4. Data cleaning

 6,753,307 records of linked data can be geo-referenced by linking the NSPL between 1/1/2011 and 31/10/2019 in England and Wales.
 This data comprises the transaction information in the Land Registry PPD together with property size (total floor area and number of habitable rooms) in EPCs.
 Some properties’ total floor area and number of habitable rooms are recorded in EPCs with missing or untenable values (e.g. total floor area records as 0.01).
 This data is excluded prior to analysis.
+Code for this section is **Data_clean.R**.

 ## 5. User note for the linked data